vascode/MG100_firmware/docs/aws_iot.md

 #### Create a Thing for end-device

-Repeat the process as above but this time skip creating certification
+Repeat the process as above for creating a Thing for end-device

 Click Create a single thing and Enter MAC address for the name.

 ![Thing Name for end-device](images/aws/thing_registry_end_device.png)
 *Thing Name for end-device*

-Skip certification on the next page
+Skip certification on the next page (You can create certication if you want to)

 ![Skip certification](images/aws/skip_certification.png)
 *Skip certification*